Learning to Reconstruct Quirky Tracks: Conclusions

 The analysis of data from particle physics experiments necessarily sacrifices some general sensitivity for the sake of practical computability, leaving us blind to many potentially striking signatures of new particles.
 An example of this is quirks, confining particles where the quirk mass, $m_Q$, is greater than the confinement scale, $\Lambda$, opposite to that of quarks.
 This hierarchy leads to an oscillating pair of non-helical tracks from the particles once they are pair produced at the LHC and propagate through the detector.
 Current tracking algorithms fail to reconstruct the quirk tracks when their oscillation is on the scale of the detector, ${\cal O} ({\rm cm})$.
 Larger oscillations would appear as two helical tracks, and shorter ones would appear as a nearly straight track through the detector.

 Recent advances in ML-based reconstruction allow for new inroads into the previously inaccessible territory.
 In this work we have shown that graph neural network tracking can be trained to reconstruct quirk tracks with macroscopic oscillation lengths in the problematic centimeter range.
 We have generated quirk pseudodata across the $m_Q,\Lambda$ parameter space in a simplified model of the ATLAS detector and trained the {\sc Exa.TrkX} machine learning algorithm to reconstruct quirks.
 When trained on only SM tracks, the algorithm naturally fails to reconstruct tracks, but when instead trained on quirks the algorithm reaches comparatively large reconstruction efficiencies, $\sim 40-90\%$.
-We have also tested the robustness of the algorithm, by including background tracks from the associated jet in the signal process and minimum bias events arising from pileup and found that these additional backgrounds do not significantly degrade our reconstruction performance.
+We have also tested the robustness of the algorithm, by including background tracks from the associated jet in the signal process and found that these additional backgrounds do not significantly degrade our reconstruction performance or the sensitivity to discovering quirks.
+Effects from pile-up remain to be studied rigorously in future work, but existing implementations of GNN reconstruction in high pile-up (HL-LHC-like) conditions are performant with comparable sensitivity to traditional techniques \cite{ExaTrkX:2021abe, caillou2022atlas}.
+Although quirk trajectories are clearly more topologically complex than an SM hadron, we have no reason to suspect that their reconstruction is particularly sensitive to pile-up and noise effects, and remain optimistic that future studies in this direction will maintain the high efficiency demonstrated in this work.
 The agnostic nature of the ML pipeline to the specific features of these tracks suggests a potentially broader capability to reconstruct non-helical tracks in a model-independent way.

 The application of such techniques to the existing vast LHC dataset might identify quirk candidates, which could be nearly background-free, as the probability for a SM track to exhibit such oscillations or of random hits creating such a path are near zero.